Hmute/ExcelUserDoc/docs/Task3.md

 ## Overview

 In this section, we will explore another basic use of Excel: Creating a Checklist.
 A checklist is a list of items that need to be completed or checked off.
+It is a useful tool for:

+* Tracking the completion of various tasks or items.
+* Organizing and prioritizing tasks efficiently.
+* Visual cue for what's been accomplished and what's pending.
+* Monitoring progress toward goals or deadlines

+In this tutorial, we will be creating a check box in the context of budgeting as we did in previous tutorials.
+We will work on a new sheet, and keep track of how much was "actually" spent on certain expenses compared to "expected" expense per given date.

+We will also expand on different use of formatting and a new use to it.

+!!! warning "Warning"
-It is a useful tool for keeping track of tasks and ensuring that nothing is overlooked.
-In order to to this tutorial, you should have successfully completed the previous tutorials: [_Creating a budget_](Task1.md) and [_Creating a chart_](Task2.md).
+    <i class="fas fa-exclamation-triangle"></i> In order to do this tutorial, you should have successfully completed the previous tutorials: [_Creating a budget_](Task1.md) and [_Creating a chart_](Task2.md)

-0. You Have successfully completed Task 1 and 2

 1. Click on the Plus sign to create a new Sheet, and rename the sheet to “CheckList”.
 ![Task3 Image](Assets/Task3/Task3_1.png)